 Child Welfare Training and Advancement Program (CWTAP)

 Financial support may be available to you as you pursue your MSW degree, providing you meet specific qualifications and have a strong commitment to pursuing a career in public child welfare.
-In exchange for the financial support, you agree to be employed within Washington State DSHS-CA (Children's Administration) after receiving your MSW degree.
+In exchange for the financial support, you agree to be employed within Washington State DSHS-DCYF (Department of Children, Youth, and Families) after receiving your MSW degree.

 The CWTAP provides federal Title IV-E stipend money and special training to MSW students desiring to work in public child welfare.
 Availability of funding for CWTAP varies.
 For more information, please visit the CWTAP page.